 Plaintiffs who suffered healthcare neglect while in jail or prison may try to recover compensatory damages to pay for their:

-- doctors’ bills (that are not covered by the jail or prison)
+- doctors’ bills (that are not covered by the jail or prison),

 - pain and suffering,

-- lost wages (if applicable)
+- lost wages (if applicable), and/or

-- loss of future earnings (if applicable)
+- loss of future earnings (if applicable).

 Finally, the court can order the jail or prison to provide the necessary medical treatments the inmate requires.18